Adam Britton: Criminal history

-Britton started offending in 2014 and was arrested in September 2022.
+Britton began abusing dogs in 2014 and was arrested in September 2022.
 There was a suppression order on his name until he pleaded guilty in September 2023.

 He had searched for dogs on the website Gumtree Australia, claiming to rehome them, and telling their former owners that they were thriving in his care, when in fact he had already sexually abused, tortured, and killed them.
 He is known to have sexually abused 42 dogs, 39 of which died.

-As of 25 September 2023, Britton faced 60 charges which related to using child abuse material as well as bestiality, to which he had pleaded guilty.
+As of 25 September 2023, Britton faced 60 charges related to using child abuse material and bestiality, to which he pleaded guilty.

-Sentencing was scheduled for December 2023, but was postponed to February 2024 and subsequently postponed again to May 2024.
-In May 2024, sentencing was postponed for a third time due to the presiding judge's scheduling conflicts for 11 July 2024.
-His sentencing was postponed once more until 8 August 2024.
-Britton was finally sentenced in Darwin on 8 August 2024 to ten years and five months in prison, with a non-parole period of six years.
-His sentence was backdated to his arrest in April 2022.
+Sentencing was scheduled for December 2023 but was postponed several times; he was finally sentenced in Darwin on 8 August 2024 to ten years and five months in prison, backdated to his arrest in April 2022, with a non-parole period of six years.
 He was also banned for life from purchasing animals and having them on his property.
 Judge Grant stated that his conduct "… involved a degree of depravity and reprehensibility which falls entirely outside any ordinary human conception and comprehension."
 Britton stated in a letter written in prison and read by his lawyer that he was "truly sorry" and would seek "long-term care."
 Judge Grant was not satisfied that Britton showed any true remorse, stating "I also have no doubt that you would have continued with this conduct had you not been arrested by police."